teresa-m/training-material/topics/community/tutorials/community-tool-table/tutorial.md

 # Pull list of tools relevant to your community from the Galaxy ToolShed

-To add tools in your community tool table, you will need to indicate a list of tags relevant to your community, and tools associated with this tag will be automatically pulled from the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/).
+To add tools in your community tool table, you will need to indicate a list of tags relevant to your community, and tools associated with this tag will be automatically pulled from the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/) on a weekly basis.
 Only tools in the selected ToolShed categories will be added to the filtered table.
 As a result, it is recommended to include broad categories.
 You will then be able to remove tools that are not relevant to your community or deprecated.

 > <hands-on-title>Select the ToolShed categories</hands-on-title>